What to Plant in a Victory Garden

 The Victory Garden was focused on crops that were easy to grow, including fresh vegetables in season as well as root crops and hardier crops that could be stored during the winter.

-Traditional crops included leafy greens, beans, watermelon, and tomatoes, but grow what your family likes to eat.
+Traditional crops include leafy greens, beans, watermelon, and tomatoes, but grow what your family likes to eat.
 Don’t bother with turnips if no one in the family likes them.
-Interestingly, crops including kohlrabi, Swiss chard, and kale were not common in the United States before Victory Gardens but Americans came to know these plants better because they were easy to grow.
+Interestingly, crops including kohlrabi, Swiss chard, and kale were not common in the United States before Victory Gardens, but Americans came to know these plants better because they were easy to grow.
 See top 10 vegetables for beginners.

 Here is a sampling of crops to grow by season.
 In many regions, many of the “cool-season” crops (leafy lettuces, root veggies, peas) are planted in March, but the “warm-season” crops (zucchini, cucumbers, tomatoes, peppers) are planted when the soil is warmer in June.
 Then “cool-season” crops could be planted again in late summer for fall harvest.